npms-io/npms-analyzer/docs/architecture.md

 - maintenance
 - personalities

-Evaluators may divide each of these aspects into more granular ones, but their values are always scalars.
+Evaluators may further divide each of these aspects into more granular ones, but their values are always scalars.

 ##### quality